mindok/hugodeploy/README.md

 ### DontMinify Option
 Disables minification.
 Can be set in the config file (DontMinify), or on the command-line.
 Command flags are -m or --dontminify.

-Note that changing this is likely to cause all minifiable files (HTML, CSS etc) to be resent as the file compare with what was previously sent is done post-minification.
+Note that changing this is likely to cause all minifiable files (HTML, CSS etc) to be resent as the file compare operates with what was previously sent, and is done post-minification.

 Minification is performed by the [tdewolff/minify](https://github.com/tdewolff/minify) library.

 ### FTP Options
-Sets the host, username and password for the SFTP deployment target.
+Sets the host, username, password and root directory for the FTP deployment target.
 Can only be set in the config file as follows:
 ```
 ftp:
   host: <host ip or name>
   user: <username>
   pwd: <password>
+  rootdir: <root directory of website relative to root of ftp server. e.g. / or /public_html/ >
 ```
 Note that if you are using YAML, the indent between ftp & host is 2 spaces, not a tab.